Hooke's Law (DP IB Physics: HL): Revision Note

 WE - hookes law question image, downloadable AS & A Level Physics revision notes

-Determine the spring constant.
+Determine the spring constant of the spring.

 Answer: